Vrinda Wins Start-Up Funding Following Business Bootcamp

-Aspiring product designer Year 12 Vrinda Bindal has been awarded US$1000 by the Young Founder School* following her team’s successful pitch to venture capitalists.
+Aspiring product designer Year 12 Vrinda Bindal has been awarded US$1000 by the Young Founders School* following her team’s successful pitch to venture capitalists.

 Their business idea was to create an App that helps students to stop procrastinating.
 The App “Happy Bunny” is themed around a bunny that sleeps while students work.
 Rewards are given for every goal a student achieves.
 The rewards can be used to keep the bunny happy.